Ådland, Norway

-Årland is a village in Samnanger municipality in Vestland county, Norway.
+Ådland is a village in Samnanger Municipality in Vestland county, Norway.
 The village is located on the northeastern shore of the Samnangerfjorden, west of the village of Haga.
-It sits along Norwegian County Road 7, which runs from the city of Bergen to Samnanger.
-Samnanger Church is located in this village.
-The newspaper Samningen has been published in Årland since 1977.
+It sits along Norwegian County Road 49, which runs from Bergen Municipality to Samnanger Municipality. Ådland Church is located in this village.

+The newspaper Samningen has been published in Ådland since 1977.